 1. Staying in the city on a Sunday.
 Swiss cities can be like ghost towns on Sundays.
-With little open, it’s far better to make like the Swiss and escape to the mountains and lakeshores to hike, swim and soak up the glorious scenery.
+With little open, it’s far better to make like the Swiss and escape to the mountains and lakes to hike (which is the Swiss national sport), swim and soak up the glorious scenery.
 Those who don’t tend to moan that Switzerland is boring.
-It isn’t – you just have to know where to go.
+It isn’t – you just have to know where to go and what to do.

 3. Not greeting everyone personally.
 Don't think you can just say a general 'salut/gruezi' to the room when arriving at a Swiss social occasion.
-No, you must greet everyone individually, either with a handshake or, if you know them already, by kissing them three times.
+No, you must greet everyone individually.
 Otherwise you'll be thought rude.
+And don't be surprised if even very young children come up and shake your hand and introduce themselves or say hello!

 4. Doing your washing whenever you like.
-Most Swiss apartments don’t have washing machines but share a communal one in the basement, and rules on when to use it can be strict.
-Don’t ever make the huge error of rocking up to use it on someone else’s ‘day’.
-Warning notes, verbal reprimands and even – as in one recent case – physical violence could ensue.
+Many Swiss apartments don’t have washing machines.
+Instead, tenants share a communal one in the basement, and rules on when to use it can be very strict.
+Don’t ever make the error of rocking up to use it on someone else’s ‘day’.
+Warning notes, verbal reprimands and even – in one case – physical violence could ensue.

 5. Paying full price on the train.
-The Swiss train network is remarkably good, even if it’s not always as timely as its reputation would imply.
+The Swiss train network is remarkably good, even if recent problems have caused plenty of frustration among commuters.
 But it’s also pretty pricey.
-So get yourself a demi-tarif/halbtax card, now incorporated in the new Swiss Pass, and get half-price fares for a year (for a one-off fee, of course – but it’s well worth it).
+So get yourself a demi-tarif/halbtax card, and get half-price fares for a year (for a one-off fee, of course – but it’s well worth it).
+The network often provides as close to door-to-door service as you could possibly expect with public transport and connections are amazing, so you won't often be left standing around very often.

 Photo: Christof Sonderegger/Swiss Tourism

 6. Calling an administration office between midday and 1pm (or 2pm, or 4pm).
 The Swiss like to eat their lunch early, compared to some other countries.
-So from midday for at least an hour, don’t expect to be able to visit or call city administration offices, medical clinics or other public service offices.
-They’ve all gone out for the plat du jour.
+So from midday for at least an hour, don’t expect to be able to visit or call city administration offices, medical clinics or other public offices.
+Staff have all gone out for the plat du jour or Tagesmenü.

 7. Trying to buy lunch after 2pm.
 Speaking of lunch, don’t expect to easily find a restaurant that will serve you after 2pm, particularly in smaller cities and rural areas.
 You’ll just have to grab a sandwich (with the obligatory gherkin) from a supermarket instead.

-8. Heading to your favourite cafe / restaurant / bar in August.
+8. Heading to your favourite cafe/restaurant/bar in July/August.
 On the subject of food, newcomers to the country might not realize that many restaurants and small shops close for (at least) a two-week holiday in the summer, a sensible move seeing as everyone else seems to be on holiday too.
 You may as well down tools and join them.

-10. Trying to go grocery shopping on a Sunday.
+10. Trying to go grocery shopping on a Sunday (or late at night).
 As we’ve already established (see point 1), there’s little open in Switzerland on Sundays, and most big grocery stores are shut.
-Shop opening hours vary from canton to canton, with many shutting their shop doors at 7pm during the week, too.
-So until plans to extend them get approved, think ahead to avoid that empty fridge on a Sunday (or hunt down a Coop Pronto in a railway station, which have extended hours).
+Shop opening hours vary from canton to canton, with many places shutting their shop doors by 7pm during the week, too.
+So make sure you think ahead to avoid that empty fridge on a Sunday.

 11. Tipping in restaurants.
 A firmly entrenched custom in many countries, tipping is not, however, necessary in Switzerland.
 Staff salaries are good, compared with other countries, and tips are included in the price of your meal.
 You can certainly leave something if you want, but don’t feel obliged.
 Restaurant prices are high enough, after all.